connervieira/Predator/DOCUMENTATION.md

 1. Install Python packages: `pip3 install validators requests gps geopy gpsd-py3 opencv-python cvlib tensorflow keras silence-tensorflow psutil`
 2. Install Linux packages: `sudo apt-get install ffmpeg mpg321 gpsd gpsd-clients imagemagick`

 ### Full Install Guide

 This is the installation process for Predator and all of it's dependencies.
-This process is written assuming you're running a distribution of GNU/Linux, but it's theoretically possible to get Predator to function on MacOS as well.
+This process is written assuming you're running a distribution of GNU/Linux, but it's possible to get Predator to function on MacOS as well.

 1. Install the necessary Python packages.
     - Highly recommended: `pip3 install validators requests`